Yield Rate

 How to find a school's yield

 The school's Common Data Set (CDS) section C2 reports the exact yield for the most recent class.
-Search "[school name] common data set" — most schools publish theirs publicly.
+Search "[school name] common data set."
+Most schools publish theirs publicly.
 The number tells you immediately how much the school will weight Early Decision and demonstrated interest in your application.

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms